jmkraus/picochat/docs/output-and-structured-content.md

 ## Structured content (`-format`)

 Structured content is generated during inference from a JSON schema:
-This feature is not available on all backends and mainly works with Ollama via the Ollama API.
+This feature is not available on all backends and mainly works with Ollama via the Ollama API, but might also work with responses API.

 ```bash
 echo "Tell me about Canada" | picochat -format ./schema.json